-To view the film, sound and digital documents you can visit us.
+To view the digital archives you can visit us.

 Please complete the archives service request (opens in new window) or ring (01482) 392790 to make a booking.

-We are happy to receive any film and sound recordings or digital document records to add to our archives.
+We are happy to receive any digital records and analogue recordings to add to our archives.

 If you have something on a CD, DVD, hard drive, or other format that you think is worth preserving and would like to give it to us, please let us know by completing the archives donation form (opens in new window.